Economy of Paraguay: Foreign economic relations

 (4.3 percent), and the Netherlands (4.2 percent).
 In 2003 nearly 60 percent of Paraguayan exports went to Mercosur countries.

 Paraguay had a negative trade balance of about US$400 million in 2004.
 Higher earnings from soybeans and cotton could not offset the surge in imported consumer goods and petroleum products.

 After years of negative balances, Paraguay achieved a positive balance of payments totaling US$234 million in 2003.
 In 2004, however, the current account had an estimated deficit of US$35.1 million.

 Paraguay has a sustainable debt level according to the International Monetary Fund (IMF).
 External debt totaled about US$3.4 billion in 2004, low compared to most Latin American countries.
 Continued reductions in Paraguay's debt to gross domestic product ratio are expected in coming years.
 Paraguay paid US$412 million in debt service to the IMF in 2004.

 Foreign investment in Paraguay nearly disappeared in 2002.
 After direct foreign investment of US$84 million in 2001, only US$9 million in investment came from abroad in 2002.
 This drop was largely the result of the financial crisis in Argentina and the banking collapse in Paraguay.
 Direct foreign investment rebounded in 2003, reaching US$90.8 million for the year.

 Paraguay has depended on the International Monetary Fund (IMF) and World Bank for economic development assistance.
 The World Bank has promised Paraguay assistance totaling US$325 million between 2003 and 2007.
 Projects currently underway in Paraguay aim to improve education, transportation, and rural development.

 Transport

 The Paraguayan road network includes almost 4,500 kilometers of paved roads and nearly 60,000 kilometers of secondary roads.
 The density of the road network is higher in the oriental region, and lower in the Chaco area.
 However, in 2007 a paved connection to the Bolivian border was completed across the Chaco region.

 The Paraguay-Paraná waterway constitutes an essential route for the transport of exported and imported goods.

-The railway which connects Asunción to Encarnación actually doesn't operate, but there is still a connection between Encarnación and Posadas (Argentina) for the transport of agricultural goods.
+The railway which connects Asunción to Encarnación actually does not operate, but there is still a connection between Encarnación and Posadas (Argentina) for the transport of agricultural goods.

 Paraguay has two international airports, Silvio Pettirossi International Airport, in Asunción, and Guarani International Airport, in Ciudad del Este, and several secondary airports in other parts of the country.